2019 South East Asian Rankings for Swimming Complete

 To sticking to and abiding by a fair and measurable selection process.
 Strictly the bronze medal standard.
 And not opening the back door’ to make exceptions to their clear and transparent selection system.

-As when you ‘Bend the Rules’ in a selection process, you open the doors to other athletes and coaches questioning the association’s judgment and credibility.
+When you ‘Bend the Rules’ in a selection process, you open the doors to other athletes and coaches questioning the association’s judgment and credibility.
 With these scenarios

 “If my athlete didn’t hit your criteria, why did you let xxx athlete who didn’t hit the criteria come into the team.”